CriticalRange/vulkanmod-extra/CONTRIBUTING.md

 ### Common Questions

 **Q: I'm new to modding.
 Where do I start?**
-A: Check out [Fabric's documentation](https://fabricmc.net/wiki/tutorial:introduction) and our [ARCHITECTURE.md](ARCHITECTURE.md) to understand the basics.
+A: Check out [Fabric's documentation](https://fabricmc.net/wiki/tutorial:introduction) to understand the basics.

 **Q: How do I test my changes?**
 A: Run `./gradlew :fabric-1.21.1:runClient` to launch Minecraft with your modified mod.